 Provide adequate information to locate the project and define the limits.
+Projects with multiple locations such as intersections should list the locations by crossroads and may reference other materials such as plans or location maps included with other file documentation.
 Describe existing ROW, including land ownership, in this section.
 "ROW" includes permanent easement as well as ownership of land.
 For Advanced ROW Acquisitions, include the County Assessor Parcel #, ADOT Parcel #, and Lot # as applicable for all.